The AquaC Remora Protein Skimmer – My Ace Opinion

 It’s not a bad noise, and I don’t notice it much.
 It is louder than other venturi skimmers that I have used though.

-If I had a sump system under the tank cabinet, and put the skimmer there, I probably would not hear it.
-It can be hidden.
+If I had a sump system under the tank cabinet, and put the AquaC Remora skimmer in there, I probably would not hear it.